 - Tequila comes from distilling the center heart of blue agave plants.
 Tequila gets its name from the City of Tequila, Mexico, where it is primarily harvested and produced.
 Agave is naturally high in natural sugar, so no additional sugar is added during the distillation process.
 40% ABV.

 - Brandy is a wine that has completed full fermentation and distillation; it typically has 40% ABV.
 Cognac is a common type of brandy.

 - Whiskey is made by distilling a mash made of previously fermented grain.
 Mixed starches like corn, barley, rye, and wheat convert to sugars and are mixed with yeast and water to ferment.
 Next, it is distilled at high temperatures and frequently undergoes the aging process in oak barrels or casks.
 It usually has 40% to 50% ABV.

 - Vodka, like whiskey, is made by distilling a fermented mash.
 Generally, vodka is made of potatoes.
 In some instances, it is made with juniper berries or even milk.
 40% ABV.

 - Everclear has 60% ABV, but it can also have 75.5% and 95.% ABV.

-- Rum is made by the distillation of pure sugar cane or molasses and is usually aged in wooden barrels.
-It varies in ABV from approximately 40% ABV (80 proof) to 75.5% ABV or 151 proof.
+- Rum is made by the distillation of pure sugar cane, sugarcane juice, or molasses and is usually aged in wooden barrels.
+It varies in ABV from approximately 40% ABV (80 proof) to 75.5% ABV (151 proof).

 - Absinthe is a distillation sourced from the fermentation of herbs and leaves.
 It typically has a 90% ABV.